Key Environmental Reporting Triggers for Developers in NSW

 One of the most consistent triggers for environmental reporting is a change in land use, particularly where the proposed use is more sensitive than the existing or historical use.
 Residential, childcare, educational and public-access developments typically attract closer scrutiny than industrial or commercial uses.

-Councils rely on environmental reporting in these cases to confirm that historical land uses have not left residual contamination that could pose a risk to future occupants.
-Even sites that appear visually benign can trigger reporting if historical records indicate potentially contaminating activities.
-In practice, this often results in preliminary or detailed site investigations being required to demonstrate suitability for the proposed use.
+In these cases, councils rely on environmental reporting to confirm that historical land uses have not left residual contamination that could pose a risk to future occupants.
+Even sites that appear visually benign can trigger reporting where historical records indicate potentially contaminating activities.

 Known or Suspected Contamination